New Samsung Galaxy Device Coming On Oct. 11 As Company Promises ‘4x The Fun’

 “Every feature, every innovation should have a meaningful message to our end customer.
 So when the end customer uses it [they think] ‘wow, this is the reason Samsung made it,'” said Koh, who did not offer too many details on the foldable device’s design and technical specifications and features.

 Although both CNET and NDTV appear confident in the chances of the new Samsung Galaxy device being a phone, the former publication added that there are a few potentially less exciting possibilities that have nothing to do with a four-camera smartphone.
-These include the Samsung Chromebook that was recently sighted in the Wi-Fi Alliance database or a new version of the aging Galaxy Book tablet.
+These include the Samsung Chromebook that was recently sighted in the Wi-Fi Alliance database, or a new version of the aging Galaxy Book tablet.